 Rhetoric and Public Advocacy

-In the department, Cram teaches courses in: gender, sexuality & space; outlaw bodies and political style; rhetoric & the body; queer geographies.
+In the department, Cram teaches undergraduate courses and graduate seminars in: gender, sexuality & space; movements, protest, resistance; rhetoric & the body; queer geographies.

 Natalie teaches courses in rhetorical theory and criticism, gender and sexuality studies, social movements and feminisms.
 She encourages connections between theory and practice, the community and the classroom, through service-learning and experiential education, and is involved in various community-based reproductive justice initiatives.